ysugimoto/falco/docs/formatter.md

 }
 ```

+Two characters open an inline comment, so two mark the line comment it becomes:
+`## Some leading comment` under `sharp`, which is also what restyling a `//` comment
+gives.

 Two kinds of inline comment are left as they are.
 One is a comment that code follows
 on the same line, because a line comment there would swallow the code.
 The other is a
 comment whose text spans lines, because rewriting it means rewriting every line inside